-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 82 governing apheresis (therapeutic pheresis) coverage, with an effective date of March 7, 2026.
-Here's what billing teams need to know.
+Summary: The Centers for Medicare & Medicaid Services modified its apheresis (therapeutic pheresis) coverage policy, effective May 15, 2026.
+Here's what billing teams need to do.

 Quick-Reference Table